tinovyatkin/koa-server-timing/README.md

 ```

 ### Why

-  - Small, only dependency is `slugify` for nice slugs from emoji
+  - Small, no dependencies, 100% test coverage
-  - Uses `process.hrtime`, so, no extra timiers and very precisse
+  - Uses `process.hrtime`, so, no extra timers and very precise

 ### See also
   - See [`@thomasbrueggemann/node-servertiming`](https://github.com/thomasbrueggemann/node-servertiming) for non-Koa version that uses Timers